plangdon/Alexa-Training/labs/lab1a/README.md

-#Inline 'One Shot' Example Fact Skill#
+# Zipped 'One Shot' Example Fact Skill#

 User asks Alexa skill to "tell me a fact", Alexa responds with a random fact from the list.

+ -- to_be_zipped
   - index.js: main code file
+  - AlexaSkills.js: helper file

  -- SpeechAssets
     - Intents.json: Interaction model for this skill (copy and past into Interaction Model:Intent Schema)